logo

 What is the parent scale of E Phrygian?

 C major.
-E Phrygian uses the same notes as C major, but starts on its third degree (E).
+E Phrygian uses the same notes as C major, but starts on its 3rd degree (E).

 Summary: E Phrygian Scale